Detroit Autorama: History

 The first Detroit Autorama was held at the University of Detroit Memorial Building on January 31 and February 1, 1953.
 It featured only 40 cars, and was hosted by members of the Michigan Hot Rod Association (MHRA), which was created only a year before to "organize small local clubs into one unified body that could raise the money needed to pull drag racing off the streets and into a safe environment".
 Eventually, the MHRA grew to also include clubs from the customizing and hot rodding scene, such as the Motor City Modifieds, Bearing Burners and Spark Plugs, who combined efforts to pull-off the first event, along with other Detroit car clubs such as The Road Kings, Shifters, and Milwinders.

 The Michigan State Fairgrounds Coliseum was home to Autorama from 1954 to 1960.

-For the second show, activities were moved to the Michigan State Fairgrounds Colosseum, where it was held from 1954 to 1960.
+For the second show, activities were moved to the Michigan State Fairgrounds, where it was held from 1954 to 1960.
 For the fourth event in 1956, the MHRA hired a local band and sporting-event promoter Don Ridler to help the show reach a broader audience.
 Ridler served as the show's first true promoter until his death in 1963.
 The following year, the MHRA created a "best in show" award for Autorama, named after the man who made the biggest impact on the show during its infancy.

 With increased membership and the success of the first four shows, the MHRA had the necessary capital to build its dragstrip.
 Motor City Dragway, located in Fair Haven, Michigan, opened in 1957 as the first dragstrip in Metro Detroit.
 The MHRA would continue to manage both the Detroit Autorama and Motor City Dragway until the track's closure in 1978.

 The 9th Annual Detroit Autorama was the first to be held at the new Cobo Hall.
 That year featured a new-record 230 cars competing, and filled all 10000 sqft of Cobo's lower-level basement.
 The 1961 show's last day also broke the event attendance record by drawing a crowd of approximately 35,000 people.
 During these early years at Cobo, the event began to attract industry names from outside the Motor City, including George Barris, Darryl Starbird, Carl Casper, and "Big Daddy" Ed Roth.
 And as part of Ford Motor Company's "Ford Custom Car Caravan", the show also generated attention from other big name customizers, including Bill Cushenbery, Jack Florence, Dean Jeffries, and Gene Winfield.

 In 1964, the MHRA created the Don Ridler Memorial Award to recognize the most "outstanding car shown for the first time ever".
 The inaugural Ridler Award went to Macomb's Al Bergler, with an Alcohol slingshot dragster.

 Following Bergler's win in 1964, the next ten years saw growth both in the number of exhibitors, as well as the number of professional custom car builders competing for the show's new top prize.
 Early Ridler-winning entries included vehicles built by Larry and Mike Alexander, Jerry Pennington, and George Busti.